goruck/smart-zoneminder/README.md

-*New - now with Google Edge TPU support.*

 # smart-zoneminder
 smart-zoneminder enables fast object detection, face recognition and upload of [ZoneMinder](https://www.zoneminder.com/) alarm images to an S3 archive where they are made accessible by voice via Alexa.
-The use of object detection remotely via [Rekognition](https://aws.amazon.com/rekognition) or locally via [Tensorflow](https://www.tensorflow.org/) dramatically reduces the number of false alarms and provides for robust scene and object detection.
+The use of object detection remotely via [Rekognition](https://aws.amazon.com/rekognition) or locally via [TensorFlow](https://www.tensorflow.org/) dramatically reduces the number of false alarms and provides for robust scene and object detection.
 Face recognition via [ageitgey's](https://github.com/ageitgey/face_recognition) Python API to [dlib](http://dlib.net/) is used to identify people detected in the alarm images.
 Alexa allows a user to ask to see an image or a video corresponding to an alarm and to get information on what caused the alarm and when it occurred.

-Real-time e-mail of alarms are supported and as soon as the [Alexa Skills Kit supports notifications](https://developer.amazon.com/blogs/alexa/post/833b9af4-26e6-47d2-a13d-bdbd9a257512/expanded-developer-preview-of-notifications-for-alexa-skills), they will also be added.
+smart-zoneminder in its default configuration stores about three weeks of continuous video at the edge and one year of alarm images in the cloud.
+It costs as little as $8 per year per camera to operate.

 # Table of Contents
 1. [Usage Examples](https://github.com/goruck/smart-zoneminder/blob/master/README.md#usage-examples)